ASFHyP3/hyp3/README.md

 ### Prerequisites
 These resources are required for a successful deployment, but managed separately:

-- IAM user and roles for automated CloudFormation deployments
 - HyP3 plugin container images and tags:
+  - RTC_GAMMA
+  - INSAR_GAMMA
-  - RTC-GAMMA
+  - AUTORIFT
 - S3 bucket for CloudFormation deployment artifacts
 - DNS record for custom API domain name
 - SSL certificate in AWS Certificate Manager for custom API domain name
 - EarthData Login account authorized to download data from ASF
 - default VPC
+- IAM user and roles for automated CloudFormation deployments (if desired)

 ### Stack Parameters
 Review the parameters in [cloudformation.yml](cloudformation.yml) for deploy time configuration options.